tobycrisford/taskmaster_lame_duck/Readme.md

 ### Computing the Nash equilibrium strategy

-We are now ready to compute the Nash equilibrium strategy in the situation where every player cares only about points, not at all about cash, and every player knows that every other player feels this way.
+We are now ready to compute the Nash equilibrium strategy in the situation where every player cares only about points, not at all about cash (and where every player knows that every other player feels this way).

 Suppose that in Nash equilibrium, the probability of any player choosing to *not* eat the duck is $p$.
 Now take the perspective of one of the players.
 If this is a Nash equilibrium, there must be no incentive for this player to deviate from the Nash equilibrium strategy.